The best books on photography are a great way to kick back, enjoy an entertaining read, get inspired, and improve your camera skills.

 In other words, if you're at the stage of your photography journey where you understand all the tools and techniques, but you're still taking unimpressive pictures, this is the book for you.

-There's something magical about the idea of a photo studio, a place where you can ensure the right lighting, space and ambience to capture the perfect shot.
+There's something magical about the idea of a photo studio, a place where you can ensure the right lighting, space, and ambiance to capture the perfect shot.

 But in the real world, photography takes place in much more challenging locations, and that's where this book comes in.

-There's no point in understanding the technical side of photography if you don't understand composition.
-This classic book, updated to celebrate its 10th anniversary in 2017, explains the principles of good composition, and how to put them into practice.
+There's no point in understanding the technical side of photography if you don't understand the composition.
+This classic book, updated to celebrate its 10th anniversary, explains the principles of good composition, and how to put them into practice.